 - That won’t work since…

 All those sentence starters began being used less and less.
 Sure, there are some technical issues sometimes.
-Other times there is a lack of engagement with the students for a myriad of reasons that may be putting a hiccup in the plans (and I will address ways to counter this below).
+Other times there is a lack of engagement with the students for a myriad of reasons that may be putting a hiccup in the distance learning plans (and I will address ways to counter this below).

 But overall?
 Those woulda, coulda, shoulda comments turned into “Okay, well how can I…” instead.

 The biggest win?
 “But I’ve always done it this way” has gone by the wayside.

 It’s literally unable to be used as an excuse in this situation.

 The Long-Lasting Effects of Distance Learning for all